 Third, while the data provide an overview of the extent to which regional governments are involved in public spending, they do not reflect their real degree of decision-making power, and their full capacity to devise and finance policies within their respective jurisdictions.
 Changes in the spending shares of certain functions do not necessarily imply a change in effective responsibility because "decentralised" expenditure can be just in reality "deconcentrated" or "delegated" expenditure made on behalf of the central government.
 The Regional Authority Index (Hooghe, Marks and Schakel, 2009[3]; Hooghe et al., 2016[4]) provides a comprehensive measure of regions' degree of "power" or regional authority.
-The OECD is also developing new strands of work focusing on spending indicators to assess municipal decision-making authority as well as on spending indicators on municipal decision-making authority and COM/CTPA/ECO/GOV/CFE(2019)6/ANN1 Spending Autonomy of Sub-central Governments: Conceptualisation and Measurement).
+The OECD is also developing new strands of work focusing on spending indicators to assess municipal decision-making authority as well as on spending autonomy of subnational governments (see CFE/RDPC(2019)19 Uncovering the unknown: Spending indicators on municipal decision-making authority and COM/CTPA/ECO/GOV/CFE(2019)6/ANN1 Spending Autonomy of Sub-central Governments: Conceptualisation and Measurement).